-Mr Stevens is the Chairman of the Investment Manager and was the CEO at the Investment Manager from 2002 to 2020.
+Mr Stevens is the Chairman and CEO of the Investment Manager.
 Prior to co-founding the Investment Manager in 2002, he was a Senior Managing Director and Principal at Wilshire Associates.
+He joined

-He joined Wilshire Associates in 1980 and became President of Wilshire Asset Management in 1986.
+Wilshire Associates in 1980 and became President of Wilshire Asset Management in 1986.
 Prior to that, he worked for the National Bank of Detroit as a Portfolio Manager.
 He holds a BBA and MBA from the University of Wisconsin.
 Mr. Stevens is a Chartered Financial Analyst (CFA) Charterholder.